thizizzen/Expense-Tracker/README.md

 # Expense Tracker

-Expense Tracker is a desktop application designed to help you manage your expenses effectively.
+Expense Tracker is a desktop application that aligns with SDG#1, SDG#8 and SDG#12 designed to help you manage your expenses effectively.
 This README provides detailed instructions and insights into the project.

 ## Overview